nymtech/nym/documentation/operators/src/nodes/maintenance.md

 **Running tmux**

-No when you installed tmux on your VPS, let's run a Mix Node on tmux, which allows you to detach your terminal and let your `<NODE>` run on its own on the VPS.
+Now you have installed tmux on your VPS, let's run a Mix Node on tmux, which allows you to detach your terminal and let your `<NODE>` run on its own on the VPS.

 * Pause your `<NODE>`
 * Start tmux with the command